slint-ui/slint/docs/tutorial/node/src/game_logic_in_js.md

 match, start a timer that will close them after one second.
 While the timer is running, we disable every tile so one can't click anything during this time.

-Insert this code before the `main_window.run()` call:
+Insert this code before the `mainWindow.run()` call:

 ```js
 {{#include main_game_logic.js:game_logic}}
 ```

-Notice that we take a weak pointer of our `main_window`.
-This is very important because capturing a copy of the `main_window` itself within the callback handler would result in a circular ownership.
+Notice that we take a weak pointer of our `mainWindow`.
+This is very important because capturing a copy of the `mainWindow` itself within the callback handler would result in a circular ownership.
 The `MainWindow` owns the callback handler, which itself owns a reference to the `MainWindow`, which must be weak instead of strong to avoid a memory leak.